Doors 7:00p

 Ridgewood, NY

 UnionDocs is thrilled to invite you to a night celebrating the incredible artists supported by our Fiscal Sponsorship program!
-Come through and tune into a special showcase of work with the following artists in attendance: Yehui Zhao, Nathan Fitch, Art Jones, Amanda Katz, Roseanne Malfucci, Jess Shane, Mitra Kaboli, Stephanie Kariuki, Danya Abt, Alexander Porter, Mike Crane, Brian Becker and Alexander Porter!
+Come through and tune into a special showcase of work with the following artists in attendance: Yehui Zhao, Nathan Fitch, Art Jones, Amanda Katz, Roseanne Malfucci, Jess Shane, Mitra Kaboli, Stephanie Kariuki, Danya Abt, Alexander Porter, Mike Crane, and Brian Becker.

 Their work spans rich conceptual terrains – from a Chinese family’s enduring bond with a long-forgotten village, an exploration of the US’s nuclear legacy in the Pacific, an experimental oral history about Mount Lebanon, a multi-year film portrait depicting the ever-changing commercial spaces of Brooklyn’s Nassau Avenue, and an experimental manifesto of an underground hardcore music community in New York City over the last decade!